javajosh/simpatico/readme.md

 ## Top-level program structure

-A general program has two distinct phases, transient invocation and a steady-state message handling.
+In general a program has two distinct phases, transient invocation and a steady-state message handling.
 Traditional `hello world` is just the first phase, a one-off invocation without a steady-state.
 In practice the arguments to the transient invocation are called "command line arguments" or "configuration", whereas the arguments to steady state handlers are called "requests", "messages", or "events".
 Let us name this ubiquitous pattern "1 + N", where the "1" stands for the unique, singular primordial invocation event, and the N stands for an unknown number of subsequent steady-state event calls.